- Location & Hours

 We also offer drop-in mindfulness meditation groups, and a digital mindfulness newsletter with a weekly care package of mindfulness tips, resources and events!
 Click here for more information.

 The cost of CAPS services is covered by the OSU health fee.
 Generally, all degree-seeking students enrolled in classes through the Corvallis campus (not Ecampus) are automatically assessed this fee.
 Students enrolled only in Ecampus, as well as DPP students not currently enrolled in on-campus OSU classes, can receive services with payment of the OSU health fee.
-The fee for summer 2021 is $185.52 and provides access to CAPS and SHS.
+The fee for the 2021-2022 academic year is $207.40 per term and provides access to CAPS and SHS.

 Payment of the fee is not required for consultations or to use on-call/crisis services.
 If you have not already been billed the fee, it will not be until your first counseling session, and not without your written consent.